sourcegraph/handbook/content/people-ops/invoices.md

 ### Please follow the process below for submitting monthly invoices:

 - All invoices should be sent via email to sourcegraph@officengine.com with noemi@sourcegraph.com copied on all emails.
-- Invoices should be submitted in USD, if expenses were purchased in another currency, please us this currency converter: https://www1.oanda.com/currency/converter/ and use the date of transaction.
+- Invoices should be submitted in USD, if expenses were purchased in another currency, please use this currency converter: https://www1.oanda.com/currency/converter/ and use the date of transaction.
 (Do not use the Veem currency converter.)
 - Include any expenses incurred that month as individual line items and attach all expense receipts to the same email with the invoice.
 - Include any fringe benefits on your invoice as individual line items as well (cell phone, internet, wellness benefits, etc.).
 - Submit monthly invoices by the 2nd of the month so that payments can be issued by the 5th.